MicrosoftDocs/OfficeDocs-O365ITPro/yammer/manage-yammer-groups/yammer-and-office-365-groups.md

 - If you have unlisted (secret) groups, change them to private or public groups.

 To find this information, you can do a data export and look in the groups.csv file.
 You'll need to cross-reference the owner list with the list of people who have Microsoft 365 group creation privileges.

+### Q: How long before changes to a connected Microsoft 365 group take effect in Yammer?

+Changes to connected groups can take up to 24 hours to take effect throughout your network.
+This includes changes to group membership, permissions, name, and other settings.

 ## Related articles